-Seven small (<1 ha in extent) pans occur on the proposed development site, the largest of these pans being located north of the Skaapvlei road.
+Seven small (<1 ha in extent) pans occur on the proposed development site, the largest of these pans being located north of the Skaapvlei road (outside of proposed area of construction activity).
 The pans occur in a matrix of sandy soils, but are formed where the underlying clays come to the surface.
 The pans on this site do not appear to support any significantly different natural vegetation, which may be partly a result of disturbance in the form of heavy grazing.
 However, they have high ecological value, as the only natural open water sources in the area.
-These pans usually contain water for limited periods, typically during winter and spring, and may support numerous invertebrates, which attract wading birds such as spoonbills, ducks, etc. Many other birds visit the pans when they contain water, but they are usually too saline for frogs.
+These pans usually contain water for limited periods, typically during winter and spring, and may support numerous invertebrates, which attract wading birds such as spoonbills, ducks, etc. Many other birds visit the pans when they contain water, but the water is usually too saline for frogs.